 Westfield, NJ, is a great place to live!
-Known for its excellent schools, and vibrant downtown, it’s no wonder this town is attracting new residents every day.
+Known for excellent schools a tight-knit community, and vibrant downtown, it’s no wonder this town attracts new residents every week.

-If you’re thinking about moving to Westfield, there are a few things you need to know before making the jump.
+If you’re thinking about moving to Westfield, there are a few things you need to know before buying a home.
 In this blog post, we’ll give you the inside scoop on what it’s like living in this charming New Jersey community.

 Westfield, NJ Cost of Living